An enhanced finite difference time domain method for two dimensional Maxwell's equations: Numerical Results

 We use square unit cells with $\Delta x= \Delta y$ to simplify the simulation.
 The time step is set to $\Delta t= \frac{S \Delta x}{c}$ where $S=\frac{0.98}{ \sqrt{3}}$ to ensure stability\ \cite{Taflove2005}.
 Also for stability concerns, $\Delta x$ were chosen to divide the smallest tested wave length ($\lambda_0=400\textrm{nm}$) by at least twenty times.
 The total SCS is calculated by using the Poynting Vector along with the integration line as seen in Figure~\ref{numericalsetup}.
 Meanwhile, Mie theory is used to calculate the true value of total SCS for each wavelength.
 The number of iterations for the main FDTD loop is set large enough in order to give enough time for the electric and magnetic waves to leave the simulated area for stable SCS calculation.

 Firstly, we investigate the accuracy and the convergence order of BC-EP and compare it with other similar methods.
-We test all the mthods for a circular cylinder with radius $r=400\textrm{nm}$ and permittivity $\epsilon = 3$.
+We test all the methods for a circular cylinder with radius $r=400\textrm{nm}$ and permittivity $\epsilon = 3$.
 The background media ia always set as air with $\epsilon=1$.
 The mesh size is originally set to $\Delta x=\Delta y = 10\textrm{nm}$.
 Each method has been run to calculate the total SCS with different mesh sizes.
-As seen in Figure~\ref{simulation3}, the relative errors between the numerical values from all methods and the true solution are quite small.
-But we can still see that BC-EP has the smallest error while V-EP has the largest error.
-Meanwhile, for each mesh size $\Delta x$, the average relative error of SCS is calculated among all the wavelengths for each method.
+As seen in (A) of Figure~\ref{simulation3}, the numerical values from all methods match with the true solution very well.
+But we can still see that BC-EP has the smallest relative error while V-EP has the largest relative error on most wavelengths shown in (B) of Figure~\ref{simulation3}.
+To make a reasonable comparison, for each mesh size $\Delta x$, the average relative error of SCS is calculated among all the wavelengths for each method.
 In order to observe the error convergence order clearly, the average relative errors versus the mesh sizes are converted into a log scale where $N_{\lambda}$ denotes the log of the number of mesh points for the radius of the cylinder, as seen in Figure~\ref{researchtest3}.

 This whole process is then repeated for other larger permittivity values $\epsilon=6, 10$.
-The numerical results are reported in Figure~\ref{simulation6} and Figure~\ref{researchtest6} for for $\epsilon=6$, and in Figure~\ref{simulation10} and Figure~\ref{researchtest10} for $\epsilon=10$. other $\epsilon$ values have similar outcomes.
+The numerical results for the average relative errors versus the mesh sizes are reported in Figure~\ref{researchtest6} for $\epsilon=6$, and in Figure~\ref{researchtest10} for $\epsilon=10$.
+Other $\epsilon$ values have similar outcomes.

 It can be seen that BC-EP gives the least amount of error for most cases, followed by CP-EP.
 Staircasing results are quite erratic and its error doesn't go down in a uniform manner due to random nature of some mesh sizes conforming with the cylinder better than others.
 V-EP has the worst error but gives a uniform error decrease with smaller mesh sizes, and thus gives more consistent results over staircasing.